Intumescent Paint: Complete Guide to Fire Protection Coatings

 Fire protection decisions affect life safety, code compliance, and project aesthetics.
 Intumescent coatings deliver the protection time buildings need while maintaining the exposed material finishes architects design.

-For Interior Building Materials Explore Contego Original Formula RFB – our water based fire retardant for wood, foam panels, and drywall.
+For Interior Building Materials Explore Contego Original Formula RFB – our water based fire retardant for wood, foam, and SIP.
 Apply by brush, roller, or sprayer with no specialized equipment required.

 Need Technical Support?
 Contact our specification team for assistance with fire rating requirements, section factor calculations, substrate compatibility, and project-specific recommendations.
 We provide documentation to support submittal packages and code compliance verification.